 "Builders facing costlier labour as ETP project go full steam"

 Rock Climbing 101 with the "world's best rock climber", Chris Sharma, for Esquire Malaysia's Manual section

-1. Assisted in the research for Road to Nationhood [preview]: a two-part historical documentary on Malaysia's road to independence spanning the Japanese Occupation in the 1940s to the separation of Singapore in the 1960s, produced by Rack Focus Films in Kuala Lumpur.
-Part one was broadcast on History Asia in September 2016.
+1. Assisted in the research for Journey to Independence [preview], a historical documentary on Malaysia spanning the Japanese Occupation in the 1940s to the birth of a new nation in 1957, as part of Road to Nationhood, a series of planned documentaries produced by Rack Focus Films in Kuala Lumpur.
+Journey to Independence was broadcasted on History Asia in September 2016.